Brady-Huang/spotify-trending/README.md

 `source` indicates whether the result was served from `cache` (Redis) or `clickhouse` (cache miss).

 ## Quick Start

+Once all services are up, the pipeline runs automatically:

+1. **Producer** continuously sends simulated play events to Kafka
+2. **Spark** consumes from Kafka, tracks each session's listening time, and emits a PlayFact once a user has listened for 30 seconds
+3. **ClickHouse** stores the PlayFacts and aggregates them by minute via a Materialized View
+4. **FastAPI** serves real-time Top K queries, backed by Redis cache
+5. **Airflow** runs a daily batch job at 1AM to compute the previous day's Top 10 — you can also trigger it manually to see results immediately

 ### Prerequisites
 - Docker + Docker Compose